sourlama/sourlama/README.md

 - 👋 Hi, I’m @sourlama
 - 👀 I’m interested in drones and photography projects along with mechanical projects that are interesting and fun to learn.
-- 🌱 I’m currently learning baisc drone parts ans assembly.
+- 🌱 I’m currently learning basic drone parts and assembly along with basic manufacturing through the use of injection molded plastics.
-- 💞️ I’m looking to collaborate on drone flight control coding and gimble coding for photography
+- 💞️ Currently, I am looking for any oppurtunities that may advance my career and knowledge in the mechanical engineering field.
-- 📫 How to reach me msg me on my discord @ Spicydotpng#1524
+- 📫 How to reach me msg me on my discord @ Jaydotpng#1524

 <!---
 sourlama/sourlama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.